SNE4120 – Towards Inclusive Education

-- Inclusion in pre-school
+- Inclusion in pre-school and school

-- Development of individual (re)habilitation and education plans
+- Development of individual education plans

-- Structuring a flexible curriculum
+- Structuring flexible curricula

-International applicants, if you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.
+If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

-Number of students: 30
+Number of places for exchange students: approximately 15

 - Literature studies